Sometimes despite doing your best, mistakes can be made when documents are filed at Companies House.

 What are the options for correcting the company record error?
 Companies House do have the power to remove a document if they have accepted it in error (when it should have been rejected) but they will not remove a document, without a court order, if it has been accepted for filing but contains inaccurate information.

 There are still some procedures you can follow to correct certain company record inaccuracies.

 Correcting errors on incorporation forms

-If inaccurate information is provided on incorporation documents then additional forms are available to submit to Companies House to correct the errors.
+In limited circumstances, inaccurate information is provided on incorporation documents may be corrected with additional forms available to submit to Companies House to correct the errors.
 But please note the original information will remain.

 Second filing of a document

 This is available to correct documents previously filed which contained errors.
 The original form remains on the register, but the second filing ensures any correction is shown on public record.

 Corrections can be made to forms which appoint and remove directors; change director details; advise of share allotments; PSC notifications and confirmation statements.